-Description of the Proposed Action: The proposed action is to hand pile and burn fuels to reduce areas of hazardous conditions located in post harvest timber sale projects.
+Description of the Proposed Action: The purpose of the proposed action is to hand pile and burn fuels to reduce areas of hazardous fuel conditions located in post harvest timber sale projects.
 The Purchaser has met the requirements of the sale contract.
 The purpose of this second treatment is to abate the fuels that existed prior to the harvest operation.
 The National Fire Plan and the BLM 9214 handbook are very specific regarding the use of fire/fuels funds to treat areas impacted by harvest projects.
 This project is funded by Title II funds.
 The specific objectives for the project are to:

 - Reduce hazard fuels by hand piling, paper covering and burning of piled fuels.
 This will be accomplished with 70-100% consumption of piles. - Reintroduce fire through burning of hand piles into areas in which fire has had a profound biological influence on ecosystem composition, structure and function, but has been excluded for multiple natural fire return intervals. - Reduce major losses of sustainable ecosystem resources from catastrophic wildfire, which results from heavy fuel loadings and vegetation changes in the ecosystem. - Portions of these units are used as deer winter range, to mitigate this issue no activity will occur with in the units from December 1st until March 31st.
-Big game browse is not a target of this action and to the extent possible should remain untouched. - There is an owl nest in the project area T40S, R6E, Sec31 to comply with our programmatic consultation with the USFWS for fuels activities the project design features (PDFs) from the BLM fuels consultant will be incorporated.
-(SEE ATTACHED) - Avoid Cultural sites and known special status species locations. - Consume targeted fuels with NO burned acres tolerated on the adjacent private lands. - Total acreage for treatment is not to exceed 1000 acres. - Boles suitable for firewood may be sold or utilized prior to burning of the piles.
+Big game browse is not a target of this action and to the extent possible should remain untouched. - There are no owl or eagle nests in the project area. - Avoid Cultural sites and known special status species locations. - Consume targeted fuels with NO burned acres tolerated on the adjacent private lands. - Total acreage for treatment is not to exceed 1000 acres. - Boles suitable for firewood may be sold or utilized prior to burning of the piles.